Philip-Cooney/PiecewiseChangepoint/README.md

 satisfactory.
 The plot below indicates that is the case with jumps between models occurring frequently.
-This is an advantage of the method as other methods such as Reversible Jump Markov Chain Monte Carlo (RJMCMC) ([Green 1995](#ref-Green.1995)) which move between model dimensions can have difficulty moving between models and require careful consideration of the proposal density.
+This is an advantage of the method as other methods such as Reversible Jump Markov Chain Monte Carlo (RJMCMC) ([Green 1995](#ref-Green.1995)) require careful consideration of a bijective function to move between model dimensions.
+Often it is difficult to find such an appropriate bijective function which provides frequent jumps between models and therefore convergence can be quite slow.

 ``` r
 chain.mixing(Collapsing_Model)